nhu92/popgen2021/HWE.md

 Nan Hu / Jan 24, 2020

 ---
+## Aims
+1. Starting to work on HPCC
+2. Building up software environment
+3. Getting familiar to VCF fire format
+4. Using vcftools and/or angsd to calculate HWE
+5. Result display and interpretation
+---

 ## Environment preparation
 Before starting working on course project.
 We need to get familiar with working with super computer clusters and Linux environment.
 TTU has provided HPCC (High Performance Computer Center) services.
 In order to get access to HPCC resources, we need to [apply](https://www.depts.ttu.edu/hpcc/accounts/studentrequest.php) for an account for research use.